CaptainMesomorph/tardigrade-framework/README.md

 ## Version control history

+**Aug 1, 2019 - 8.1.1 Resolved an issue with the NuGet pack of version 8.1.0**

+- Resolved an issue with the NuGet pack of version 8.1.0 whereby the DLL was being referenced from the Debug rather than Release directory (https://github.com/NuGet/Home/issues/7079).

 **July 31, 2019 - 8.1.0 Resolved an argument null exception with the repository layer**

 - Resolved an issue with the repository layer when retrieving an object by identifier for an object that does not exist.